Benno-K/cloud-backup-tools/README.md

 ### View mounted filesytems
 Show all mounted file systems
 like the "mount" command does
-but do not block like mount
+but do not block, like mount
 sometimes does.